Committed to the Environment – CDQAP Environmental Stewardship Module

-The California Dairy Quality Assurance Program (CDQAP) Environmental Stewardship Module is a partnership of government, educators, and the dairy industry working together toward the shared goal of helping California dairy producers to understand and comply with federal, state and local laws and regulations to ensure a healthful environment for the people, livestock and wildlife of the State of California.
+The California Dairy Quality Assurance Program (CDQAP) Environmental Stewardship program is a partnership of the dairy industry, educators, and others working together toward the shared goal of helping California dairy producers to understand and comply with federal, state, and local laws and regulations to ensure a healthful environment for the people, livestock, and wildlife of the State of California.

-Signed on September 9, 1999, the Environmental Stewardship Partnership Agreement establishes a voluntary environmental stewardship education and certification program.
+Signed on September 9, 1999, the Environmental Stewardship Partnership Agreement established a voluntary environmental stewardship education and certification program.
+Learn more about our 20-year history here.

-CDQAP offers education courses that help producers understand environmental regulations, familiarize them with best management practice options, and supply detailed record-keeping tools for both regulatory purposes and for farm management.
-Courses in both water and air quality provide clear, concise information on regulatory requirements, example protocols, plan templates and additional compliance tools.
+CDQAP offers education courses that help producers understand environmental regulations, familiarize them with better management practice options, and supply detailed record-keeping tools for both regulatory purposes and for farm management.
+Courses in both water and air quality provide clear, concise information on regulatory requirements, example protocols, plan templates, and additional compliance tools.

 CDQAP certification assists producers in regulatory compliance through a third-party, on-farm evaluation of their facility.
 Evaluations provide producers with real-time feedback on plan implementation and confidence in regulatory requirement fulfillment.